alchemyplatform/aa-sdk/site/packages/aa-core/accounts/optional/signTypedDataWith6492.md

 head:
   - - meta
     - property: og:title
-      content: ISmartAccountProvider • signTypedDataWith6492
+      content: signTypedDataWith6492
   - - meta
     - name: description
-      content: Overview of the signTypedDataWith6492 method on ISmartAccountProvider
+      content: Overview of the signTypedDataWith6492 method on BaseSmartContractAccount
   - - meta
     - property: og:description
-      content: Overview of the signTypedDataWith6492 method on ISmartAccountProvider
+      content: Overview of the signTypedDataWith6492 method on BaseSmartContractAccount
 ---

 # signTypedDataWith6492

-This method supports signing typed data for deployed smart contract accounts, as well as undeployed accounts (counterfactual addresses) using [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492).
+Similar to the signMessageWith6492 method above, this method wraps the result of `signTypedData` as per [EIP-6492](https://eips.ethereum.org/EIPS/eip-6492) to support signing the typed data for deployed smart contract accounts, as well as undeployed accounts (counterfactual addresses).

+**Note**: This method is already implemented on `BaseSmartContractAccount`, so any class that extends and implements `BaseSmartContractAccount` may call this method.

 ## Usage